ameygokhale/Cyber-Portfolio-AmeyGokhale/labs/gpg-suit/README.md

-# GPG Suite on macOS — Step-by-Step Guide
+# GPG Suite on macOS

 This guide walks you through creating encryption keys, encrypting and decrypting files, and sharing keys using **GPG Suite** on macOS — **no terminal required**.